Jim Parsons – NWAA PRESIDENT

 Cathy Roheim, Ph.D.

-The NWAA represents aquaculture producers and support-related businesses in Washington, Oregon, Idaho, Montana, British Columbia—and beyond.
+The NWAA advocates for the sustainable production of aquatic foods and represents aquaculture producers and support-related businesses in Washington, Oregon, Idaho, Alaska, Hawaii, and British Columbia.

 Sign up to receive the latest NWAA news.